 Fire prevention training should be continuous to keep everyone up-to-date and safe.
-Your employee should undergo frequent refresher courses to avoid forgetting the details.
+Your employee should undergo frequent refresher of industrial fire safety training courses to avoid forgetting the details.
 New workers should also be educated.

 When anything changes concerning the building’s fire safety threats, you need to educate the workers to keep them up-to-date.
 You can change your assembly point or emergency plans or get new fire-fighting equipment.
 When something happens in your company that leaves people vulnerable to errors due to confusion, you need to refresh their awareness.